mnot/I-D/rfc5785bis/draft.md

 Note that this specification does not define a format or media-type for the resource located at "/.well-known/" and clients should not expect a resource to exist at that location.

+Well-know URIs are only valid when rooted in the top of the path's hierarchy; they MUST NOT be used in other parts of the path.
+For example, "/.well-known/example" is a valid use, but "/foo/.well-known/example" is not.

 # Security Considerations

 This memo does not specify the scope of applicability of metadata or policy obtained from a